gregschmit/django-settings-model/README.rst

 editable from the UI.

-**The Solution**: This app implements a base ``SettingsModel`` class that allows you to expose settings to the database.
+**The Solution**: This app implements a base ``SettingsModel`` class that allows you to expose settings to a user interface via the database.

 How to Use